MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-JitConfiguration.md

 Remove-JitConfiguration -Identity Jit
 ```

-This example removes the ???.
+This example removes the JIT configuration from the organization.

 ## PARAMETERS

 ### -Identity
-The Name parameter specifies the ??? that you want to remove.
-There's one one ??? named "Jit" in the organization.
+The Identity parameter specifies the JIT configuration that you want to remove.
+There's only one JIT configuration named "Jit" in the organization.

 ```yaml
 Type: PolicyIdParameter